Pediatric Dentist Age Range

 A general dentist will be able to meet most of your child’s dental needs and sometimes families opt for a general dentist so the entire family goes to the same office.
 There are exceptions to the rule, though.
 If your child has special dental needs, it is wise to take them to a pediatric dentist where they are specialists in children’s oral hygiene.

-Special needs children or children who have behavioral problems can benefit from the advanced training that pediatric dentists receive.
-Pediatric dentists are not just trained in pediatric dentistry, they are also trained in behavior modification and use this training to help all kids improve their oral health.
+- Did You Know?: Pediatric dentists are not just trained in pediatric dentistry, they are also trained in behavior modification and use this training to help all kids improve their oral health.

 Are Teens Too Old for Pediatric Dentists?

-There is no set pediatric dentist age limit according to pediatric dentists so it is certainly appropriate for teenagers to stay at a pediatric office rather than switching to an adult dentist.
-Teenagers can decide for themselves when they are ready to transition to a standard dental practice.
+There is no legal or commonly accepted pediatric dentist age limit, so it is certainly appropriate for teenagers to stay at a pediatric office rather than switching to an adult dentist.

-While there is no pediatric dentist age range set in stone, there are advantages to teenagers staying put at their pediatric dentist office.
-For one, the pediatric dentist has knowledge of your teenager’s oral history and is in a better position to assist.
-If you are wondering when do you stop seeing a pediatric dentist, rest assured that The Super Dentists will always be here to help kids big and small as they transition into adulthood with all of their oral hygiene needs.
+If you are wondering when you should stop seeing a pediatric dentist, rest assured that The Super Dentists will always be here to help kids big and small as they transition into adulthood with all of their oral hygiene needs.
 We grow with you and your teeth!

 For more information about pediatric dentistry, call The Super Dentists at 1-855-GO SUPER.
 The Super Dentist has been reinventing and transforming the dental experience for thousands of kids in San Diego since 1996.